-The School Safety Assessment community meeting was an opportunity for school and city staff to discuss barriers to walking and biking to school, and brainstorm ideas for how to overcome them.
-The meetings were held directly after each walk audit, and an additional meeting was held with the school board.
+The School Safety Assessment and online school board presentation were opportunities for school staff and the PMT to discuss barriers to walking and biking to school, and brainstorm ideas for how to overcome them.
+Due to COVID-19 restrictions, the meeting was held virtually with the school board.
 Meeting participants discussed the typical routes that students who walk and bike take to and from school, points of conflict between people driving and walking/biking, ongoing SRTS programming and some additional ideas for education and engagement events at the school.